nuclearczy/SVM_and_CNN_on_Fashion_MNIST_Dataset/README.md

 - Convolution Structure

-Below is an example of convolution structure used in one custom CNN model.
+The following is an example of convolution structure used in one custom CNN model, more visualization image can be found in the visualization folder.

 ![convolution structure](visualization/CNN/structure/convolution_structure.png)